 The Programme awards 1 and 2 year long fellowships according to departments.
 In extraordinary cases only can a fellowship be extended to a third year.

-In addition to the scholarships funded by the Max Weber Programme itself, there are additional grants available that are funded by governments/foundations in Finland, Greece, Poland, Slovenia, Spain and Japan to which nationals of these countries (and in some cases residents in these countries) may also apply.
+In addition to the scholarships funded by the Max Weber Programme itself, there are additional grants available that are funded by governments/foundations in Finland, Germany, Greece, Poland, Slovenia, and Japan to which nationals of these countries (and in some cases residents in these countries) may also apply.
 Suitable applicants of any nationality may also apply for a second year at the Graduate Institute of International and Development Studies in Geneva (IHEID).

 The Max Weber Fellows enjoy the superb research facilities of the European University Institute (including an outstanding library, a shared office space, and a personal research fund of 1000 EUR - 2000 EUR for second or third year Economics Fellows who are on the job market).
 The MWP is unique among postdoctoral programmes in helping Fellows to become full members of a global academic community.